Vegan Thin Mints Cookie Recipe

 Description

-These vegan Thin Mint cookies feature a crisp, chocolate cookie coated in mint chocolate for a delicious homemade version of the classic cookie.
+These homemade Thin Mint cookies feature a gluten-free chocolate cookie coated in minty dark chocolate for a delicious vegan twist on the favorite girl scout cookie.

 Ingredients